kklein/pydata_ams/slides/slides.md

 ---

-# 3. Estimating heterogeneity on paper
+# 3. How can we estimate heterogeneous treatment effects on paper?

 ---